 Then I came across skim milk powder*.

 Skim milk powder is cheap and has a good amount of calcium and protein in it without going overboard.
 It contains the exact same ingredients that regular milk does and you can find it at any grocery store.
 It works great in recipes!
-It doesn’t add any flavor that I have noticed so there’s no problem with tossing a few tablespoons into smoothies, energy bars, baked goods, or anything else you’d want to add protein powder to.
+It doesn’t add any flavor that I have noticed so there’s no problem with tossing a few tablespoons into green smoothies, energy bars, baked goods, or anything else you’d want to add protein powder to.
 As a bonus to being really healthy, skim milk powder is fat free, low in calories, and provides the calcium that many of us are lacking.

 I tried making drinkable liquid milk out of the powder by combining it with water as suggested on the package.
 It works well enough but the taste is chalky.
 If I didn’t have any milk in the fridge and I was desperately craving milk, I’d turn to the powder-and-water recipe, but otherwise I think I’ll stick with the liquid ready-made milk at the grocery store as it’s much tastier.
 As far as a protein powder replacement goes, however, skim milk powder is perfect.
 It has now joined my other loves (Chickpeas.
 Whole wheat flour.
 Raisins.
 Almonds.
 A wide variety of herbs and spices.) on the shelf as pantry essentials.

 Of course, if you do like protein powders, there are plenty to choose from.
 Just look at this great list that MizFit compiled!
 Everything you ever wanted to know about protein powders is right there (though I have had difficulties finding most of them in the grocery store… such a shame how many wonderful foods are too obscure to be found easily.
 And the ones that I have found at health food stores are outrageously expensive.
 Sighs).